cpichard/usdtweak/README.md

 - text editing (for small files)
 - and more ...

-If you want to usdtweak, you can download the latest windows installer here https://github.com/cpichard/usdtweak/releases.
+If you want to try usdtweak without the burden of compiling it, you can download the latest windows installer here https://github.com/cpichard/usdtweak/releases.
 Feel free to reach out if you have feedbacks.

 You can also build usdtweak, here are the instructions to do so.